MFR6340/theenglishextension.org/resources/supplimental-booklets.md

 ---
 layout: dir-index
 ---
+# Supplemental Materials
+[https://learnenglishteens.britishcouncil.org/](https://learnenglishteens.britishcouncil.org/) A useful website to work on listening comprehension, which despite being natives, many kids still often struggle with.
+Goes up to C1

 # Supplemental Booklets

-We provide supplemental booklets to be used in the classroom in conjunction with the Klett English Program currently used in 12 Cantons throughout Switzerland.
+TEEO provides supplemental booklets to be used in the classroom in conjunction with the Klett English Program currently used in 12 Cantons throughout Switzerland.

 ## Primary School